Circuit-Analysis/circuit-analysis.github.io/chapter-7.md

 `````

-## Current Sources in Mesh Current
+## Current Sources in Mesh Analysis

 KVL equations are the default when performing Mesh analysis.
 There are cases where you are unable to write enough KVL equations to form a fully-determined system of equations.
 Those cases can be easily recognized if we look for current supplies.